-As the leader of one of the largest health care systems in the country, Starcher oversees the development of system strategies and operations for the ministry, which is made up of 43 hospitals and more than 1,000 sites of care across Ohio, Kentucky, New York, Maryland, Virginia, South Carolina and Florida, employs more than 57,000 people including 2,100 employed providers, and has net operating revenue of more than $8 billion.
+John Starcher is CEO of Bon Secours Mercy Health.
+As the leader of one of the largest health care systems in the U.S., Starcher oversees the development of system strategies and operations for 50 Mercy Health and Bon Secours hospitals and more than 1,000 sites of care across Ohio, Kentucky, New York, Maryland, Virginia, South Carolina and Florida, as well as five locations across Ireland.
+Bon Secours Mercy Health employs more than 60,000 people including 2,600 employed U.S. providers and 450 Irish consultants, and has pro forma net operating revenue of approximately $10 billion.

 Before joining HMA, Starcher served as the CEO of three of Mercy Health’s four divisions – overseeing more than 20 acute care hospitals, five long term care facilities, six home health agencies and dozens of affiliated clinical practices with more than $3 billion in net revenue.
-He also served as the CEO of the Northeastern Pennsylvania Region, the senior vice president of Human Resources and corporate associate general counsel.
+He also served as the CEO of the Northeastern Pennsylvania Region, the senior vice president of human resources and corporate associate counsel.

 Starcher began his health care career in academic medicine, serving six years in leadership roles at the Medical College of Ohio, now the University of Toledo Medical Center.

-Smith was promoted to executive vice president of Mercy Health in 2012, after serving as CEO of the ministry’s North Division.
-Prior to that, he held the position of executive vice president/chief operating officer with St. Rita’s Health Partners in Lima, Ohio, which included two hospitals, four physician joint ventures and a wholly owned physician enterprise.
+Smith previously served as chief operating officer for Bon Secours Mercy Health.
+In a prior role, he was CEO of the ministry’s north division.
+He also held the position of executive vice president/chief operating officer with St. Rita’s Health Partners in Lima, which included two hospitals, four physician joint ventures and a wholly owned physician enterprise.

-He is past chairman of the board of The Lima/Allen County Chamber of Commerce.
-He is also a member of the Ohio Chamber of Commerce Board of Directors, the Summa Health System Board of Directors, the Mercy College of Ohio Board of Trustees and the Advisory Board for the James Dicke College of Business Administration at Ohio Northern University.
+Smith is a member of the Ohio Hospital Association Board of Directors and has been recognized by Modern Healthcare with its “Up and Comers” award and by the Cincinnati Business Courier with its “2017 Chief Operating Officer of the Year” award.
+He was past chairman of the board of the Lima/Allen County Chamber of Commerce and served on the Ohio Chamber of Commerce Board of Directors, the Summa Health System Board of Directors, the Mercy College of Ohio Board of Trustees and the Advisory Board for the James Dicke College of Business Administration at Ohio Northern University.

 Wael Haidar, MD

-As chief clinical officer, Wael Haidar, MD, is responsible for the strategic leadership of the organization’s clinical enterprise, including service lines, physician and ambulatory services, medical informatics and population health.
+Wael Haidar, MD, serves as chief clinical officer at Bon Secours Mercy Health.
+He is responsible for the strategic leadership of the organization’s clinical enterprise, including service lines, physician and ambulatory services, medical informatics and population health.

 He previously served as senior vice president, Provider Networks, for Bon Secours Health System, a role he assumed in January 2017.
 Prior to joining Bon Secours, Dr. Haidar worked at Mercy Clinics in Des Moines, Iowa, for 10 years where he served as a staff physician, medical director of the Adult Hospitalist Program, vice president of hospital-based physicians and ultimately as chief physician executive and president of Mercy Clinics.